sharingexcess/.github/profile/README.md

 Our API server is hosted at [api.sharingexcess.com](https://api.sharingexcess.com), complete with [OpenAPI Docs](https://api.sharingexcess.com/openapi) and live genereated [Database Schema Diagrams](https://api.sharingexcess.com/schema).
 It's built with [Hono](https://hono.dev), using [@hono/zod-openapi](https://hono.dev/examples/zod-openapi).

 Our Stroage/S3 Proxy server is hosted at [storage.sharingexcess.com](https://storage.sharingexcess.com), offering public file serving and private file browsing, previewing, and admin operations.
 This is also built with [Hono](https://hono.dev) and served via Railway.

+Our documentation site is hoted at [docs.sharingexcess.com](https://docs.sharingexcess.com), and is built with [NextJS](https://nextjs.org) and [Fumadocs](https://fumadocs.dev), offering a detailed breakdown of our terminology and impact measurement calculations, and a litany of detailed developer docs.

 Our cron-baseed services for backups and storage cleanup are deployed via Docker and Railway, using their built-in cron scheduling implementation.